liborty/rstats/README.md

 * `Zero median vectors` are obtained by subtracting the `gm` (placing the origin of the coordinate system at the `gm`).
 This is a proposed  alternative to the commonly used `zero mean vectors`, obtained by subtracting the centroid.

 * `MADGM` (median of distances from gm).
 This is a generalisation of `MAD` (median of absolute differences) measure from 1d to nd.
-It is a robust measure of data spread.
+It is a robust measure of nd data spread.

 * `Comediance` is similar to `covariance`, except that zero median vectors are used to compute it,  instead of zero mean vectors.
+By Cholesky singular value decomposition of this positive definite matrix, it is possible to calculate *Mahalanobis distance* (weighted distace, where the weights are derived from the shape of the data points cloud).

-* `Median correlation` between two vectors.
-We define it analogously to Pearson, as cosine of an angle between two 'normalised' vectors.
-Pearson 'normalises' by subtracting the mean from all components, we subtract the median.
+* `Contribution`: one of the questions of interest to Machine Learning (ML) is how to quantify the significance of the contribution that each example point (typically a member of some large nd set) makes to the recognition concept, or class, represented by that set.
+In answer to this, we define `the contribution` of a point as the change of gm caused by deleting that point.

 ## Appendix II: Recent Releases